What is Hap Ki Do? - Traditional Values & Modern Concepts

 The Jung Moo Hapkido curriculum emphasizes circular motion, breathing techniques and non-resisting movements to gain control of the opponent.
 As a result, the Hapkidoin, (practitioner), seeks to use footwork and body positioning to break balance. leverage is used to avoid the use of strength against strength.

-In the advanced levels, weapons training consists of knife training, short stick, walking cane, rope, long staff and sword.
-As a student, you learn to use these weapons so that they may learn to also defend against them.
-You also learn to defend against common weapons such as firearms, broken bottles, baseball bats, etc.….
+Traditional Hapkido weapons training consists of knife training, short stick, walking cane, rope, long staff and sword.
+As a student, you learn to use these weapons so that you may learn to also defend against them.
+Training with weapons in Hapkido is done in a manner that teaches the student to adapt the concepts of these weapons systems into the use of everyday items found around your everyday environment.
+The Hapkido student learns anything can be used as a defensive weapon.
+Even a common shopping bag.
+The defensive concepts of Hapkido can be used to defend against common weapons such as firearms, broken bottles, baseball bats, etc.

 Preferred by Law Enforcement & Special Operations